lethienhoa/Variational-AutoEncoder-for-Dialogue-Generation/README.md

-# Variational Auto-Encoder for Dialogue Generation in Tensorflow
+# Variational Auto-Encoder for Dialogue Generation
-*(under development...)*

 ## 1. VHRED model and Dataset